symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-toUuid|undefined|The personal identification number of a person, or an organization number of a company. numberOfSharesToTransfer|undefined|Amount options|optional|A object detailed with the following parameters. data|optional| This can be an arbitrary blob of data that Companies can utilize in different ways. partition|optional|The class of the shares to issue.
+toUuid|string|The personal identification number of a person, or an organization number of a company. numberOfSharesToTransfer|number|Amount options|(optional) object|A object detailed with the following parameters. data|string| This can be an arbitrary blob of data that Companies can utilize in different ways. partition|string|The class of the shares to issue.

 Function for moving shares from one person or company, another.
 Note that you as a developer do not input who the shares come from.
 When the user initiates the transfer from your service, the transaction is signed and sent from them.
 Hence the shares are sent from her.